-HSH's approach to sustainability is informed by understanding the needs and concerns of our stakeholders through regular engagement and communication.
-We regularly engage a broad set of key stakeholders to gauge how we can appropriately respond to their needs - from employees, customers, regulators, lenders, shareholders and investors, non-governmental organisations, media and others.
+We regularly engage a broad set of key stakeholders to gauge how we can appropriately respond to their needs - from employees, customers, regulators, lenders, shareholders and investors, nongovernmental organisations, media and others.
 It is important for us to capture and understand their changing views and how we can implement improvements to the business.
+Our main engagement activities included participation in public sustainability events, industry roundtables and focus groups, and regular webinars and calls with executives and sustainability committees in our global operations.
+We sought to increase communication and engagement with our external stakeholders, particularly with our guests, by developing interactive videos featuring our CRS initiatives shown on a variety of digital channels.
+The results of our engagements were channelled into a materiality exercise for our implementation of Vision 2030.

-The feedback from our engagements were channelled into a materiality exercise for this report and our implementation of Vision 2030.
-For more information on our overall engagement approach please refer to page 118 to 121 of our Annual Report 2022.
+For more information on our overall engagement approach please refer to page 86 to 89 of our Annual Report 2021.